Speeding up Learning Quantum States through Group Equivariant Convolutional Quantum Ans\"atze

 where we redefine $X_1$ as $I$ with which any first-order YJM-element $X_i$ can be written as $X_i X_1$. \end{theorem}

-We present all the proofs for Young diagrams with arbitrary $\operatorname{SU}(d)-S_n$ duality in the SM.
-Working from the perspective of $S_n$ also frees us from computing complicated $\operatorname{SU}(d)$ generators.

-Consider now the case when $H_P$ is not path-connected.
+Consider the case when $H_P$ is not path-connected.
 That is, $H_P$ is block diagonal (after a possible re-cording of basis elements) in $S^\lambda$.
 It is straightforward to check that Theorem \ref{ex2} still holds within each sub-block of $H_P$.
-Suppose our task is to find the eigenvector $v_0$ of $H_P$ with the lowest eigenvalue of $H_P$ in $S^\lambda$.
-There is generally no prior knowledge about which sub-block $v_0$ is living.
+Suppose our task is to find the lowest eigenstate $\ket{v_0}$ of $H_P$ within $S^\lambda$.
+There is generally no prior knowledge about which sub-block $v_0$ is in.
 The brute-force way to find the minimum is by taking a collection of initial states from each of these sub-blocks and applying the theorem repeatedly.
 One way to do this is by implementing the efficient QST which gives us access to all Young basis elements.
-The state initialization proposed in Section \ref{s3.B} with constant-depth may take a hit (forcing the depth of the circuit to increase) if the problem Hamiltonian is not path-connected. (see Section \ref{s6}).
+The state initialization proposed in Section \ref{s4.B} with constant-depth may take a hit (forcing the depth of the circuit to increase) if the problem Hamiltonian is not path-connected.